btozer/gmg/README.md

 2. Improving the user interface.
 3. Submitting bug reports and spelling corrections.

-They are all helpful.
+They are all helpful!

 **Becoming a developer**

 The best way to become a developer is to create a folk of the github repository.
-Please see the documentation for details.
+You can then send a pull request once you are satisfied you want to share your modifications.

 **Suggestions & bug reporting**

-The best way to open a bug report is to raise an issue on Github.
+The best way to make a suggestion or open a bug report is to raise an issue on Github.

 Please use the subject line:

+    GMG suggestion: "short suggestion description"
     GMG bug report: "short bug description"

-and include as much detail as possible when describing the bug.
+Please include as much detail as possible when describing the bug.

 Citing:
 -------